 Fallbrook is a medium-sized town located in the state of California.
 With a population of 31,707 people and nine constituent neighborhoods, Fallbrook is the 241st largest community in California.

 Housing costs in Fallbrook are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

 Fallbrook is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Fallbrook is a town of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Fallbrook who work in sales jobs (11.47%), management occupations (10.13%), and office and administrative support (9.71%).
+There are especially a lot of people living in Fallbrook who work in office and administrative support (9.97%), maintenance occupations (9.02%), and sales jobs (8.84%).

-The per capita income in Fallbrook in 2010 was $25,565, which is middle income relative to California, and upper middle income relative to the rest of the US.
-This equates to an annual income of $102,260 for a family of four.
+The per capita income in Fallbrook in 2018 was $28,804, which is middle income relative to California and the nation.
+This equates to an annual income of $115,216 for a family of four.
 However, Fallbrook contains both very wealthy and poor people as well.

 The most common language spoken in Fallbrook is English.
-Other important languages spoken here include Spanish and Tagalog.
+Other important languages spoken here include Spanish and German/Yiddish.